securefederatedai/openfl/docs/source/openfl/components.rst

 :ref:`Aggregator-based workflow <running_the_federation_aggregator_based>`

 Every Collaborator is a unique service.
 The data loader is loaded with a local *shard descriptor* to perform tasks included in an FL experiment.
-At the end of the training task, weights are extracted and sent to the central node and aggregated.
+At the end of the training task, weight tensors are extracted and sent to the central node and aggregated.

 Converting tensor objects is handled by :ref:`framework adapter <framework_adapter>` plugins.